Buffalo Creek OutFitters Booking Sheet

 - All hunters must sign all required documents and be issued Land Entry Permits prior to hunting.

 - Bear hunters will need to be properly licensed and please make note of the $1000 Trophy fee for a bear harvested weighing 400lbs or heavier.

 - A wounded unrecovered bear counts as the hunters dead bear.
 You wound him, you bought him.

 - Button Bucks count as a doe, per state law.

-- There will be a $100 fine assessed to any hunter harvesting a Spike Buck.
+- There will be a $200 fine assessed to any hunter harvesting an undersized deer, and $100 fine for a Spike Buck.
 All fines MUST be paid prior to the next hunt.

 - ALL DEPOSITS ARE NONREFUNDABLE